-Traditional Home Blood Sugar Monitoring.
-The traditional method of testing your blood sugar involves pricking your finger with a lancet (a small, sharp needle), putting a drop of blood on a test strip and then placing the strip into a meter that displays your blood sugar level.
-Meters vary in features, readability (with larger displays or spoken instructions for the visually impaired), portability, speed, size, and cost.
-Current devices provide results in less than 15 seconds and can store this information for future use.
-Some of these meters can also calculate an average blood sugar level over a period of time.
-Some meters also feature software kits that retrieve information from the meter and display graphs and charts of your past test results.
-Blood sugar meters and strips are available at your local pharmacy.
+From Your Fingertip: You prick your finger with a small, sharp needle (called a lancet) and put a drop of blood on a test strip.
+Then you put the test strip into a meter that shows your blood sugar level.
+You get results in less than 15 seconds and can store this information for future use.
+Some meters can tell you your average blood sugar level over a period of time and show you charts and graphs of your past test results.
+You can get blood sugar meters and strips at your local pharmacy.

-Meters That Test Alternative Sites.
-Newer meters may allow you to test sites other than your fingertip; these alternative testing sites may include upper arm, forearm, base of the thumb, and thigh.
-However, testing at alternative sites may give you results that are different from the blood sugar levels obtained from the fingertip.
-Blood sugar levels in the fingertips show changes more quickly than those in alternative testing sites.
+Meters That Test Other Sites: Newer meters let you test sites other than your fingertip, such as your upper arm, forearm, base of the thumb, and thigh.
+You may get different results than from your fingertip.
+Blood sugar levels in the fingertips show changes more quickly than those in other testing sites.
 This is especially true when your blood sugar is rapidly changing, like after a meal or after exercise.
-It is also important to know that if you are checking your sugar while you are experiencing symptoms of hypoglycemia, you should use your fingertip if possible, because these readings will be more accurate.
+If you are checking your sugar when you have symptoms of hypoglycemia, you should use your fingertip if possible, because these readings will be more accurate.

-Continuous Glucose Monitoring System.
-Also known as interstitial glucose measuring devices.
-Some of these devices are combined with insulin pumps.
-They are similar to fingerstick glucose results and can be used to see patterns and trends in your results over time.
+Continuous Glucose Monitoring System: These devices, also called interstitial glucose measuring devices, are combined with insulin pumps.
+They are similar to finger-stick glucose results and can show patterns and trends in your results over time.